 Contacting the ATO about a super complaint

 The ATO has an online tool that you can use to let them know if you believe your employer hasn’t met their superannuation obligations.
 This includes if you believe they’ve not paid your super, paid your super late or paid your super to the incorrect fund.
+If you suspect your employer is not paying you super correctly, you can also lodge a complaint with the ATO using one of the following additional options.

 How to lodge a complaint with the Australian Taxation Office